lbechberger/ML4NLP/doku_in_progress.md

 ### The data collection process

 We encountered the problem that there is no pre-existing user data that is tailored to our research problem (??genauer, no preexisting); the data would be required to be restricted only to articles that are listed in Wikinews via the KnowledgeStore database.
 In order to resolve this problem, we have chosen to auto-generate a set of artificial user profiles.
-Each artificial user is interersted in a certain topic that can be rather narrow (?? example) or rather broad (?? example).
+Each artificial user is interersted in a certain topic that can be rather narrow (e.g. "Pope John Paul II") or rather broad (e.g. "Germany").
 However, the topic is not explicitely named in the profile, but the profile would consist of a list of articles on that topic.
 The goal is then to recommend articles that are about that specific topic.
 Creating over-simplified profiles has the advantage that one can more easily tell whether the output of the recommender system is appropriate.
 On the other hand, we are not able to tell whether our model would be able to cope with the complexity of real users‘ preference patterns.
 Therefore the dataset would not satisfy the desiderata of being representative.

 (?? design decisions begründen)
 When applied to a real-world application, a user profile can be seen as a set of articles that the user either read till the end or articles that the user specified that they liked them.